 Additionally, a related compliance indicator on quality review of identifying persons at risk of crisis and referring to REACH when indicated is as follows: DBHDS will implement a quality review process conducted initially at six months, and annually thereafter, that measures the performance of CSBs in identifying individuals who are at risk of crisis and in referring to REACH where indicated; filing reference 7.7.
-DBHDS believes it has met this indicator.
-Data for this indicator were reported on in the FY22Q2 Supplemental Crisis Report.
-Per language in agreement above, these data will be reported out again in a future iteration of this report.
+Data for this indicator were reported in the FY22Q2 Supplemental Crisis Report.
+Per language in agreement above, these data will be reported again in a future iteration of this report on an annual basis.